Rainy-ZhouYu/DMMA-FL/README.md

 # DMMA-FL

-This repository contains the source code of Decomposition and Meta-DRL Based Multi-Objective Optimization for Asynchronous Federated Learning in 6G-Satellite Systems, IEEE EEE Journal on Selected Areas in Communications, 2024.
+This repository contains the source code of Decomposition and Meta-DRL Based Multi-Objective Optimization for Asynchronous Federated Learning in 6G-Satellite Systems, IEEE Journal on Selected Areas in Communications, 2024.

 ## Quick Start